 When Kids Go to Physical Therapy

-While learning to walk with crutches, a kid might wear a safety belt so he or she doesn't fall down or stumble while practicing.
+When first learning to walk with crutches, the physical therapist a kid might wear a safety belt so he or she doesn't fall down or stumble while practicing.
 The PT also teaches the child's parents about using crutches safely on flat surfaces and stairs.
 It's important for kids to wear good supportive shoes, like sneakers, when using crutches.

 Learning by Playing

 Kids learn by playing, so physical therapists often have toys for kids to use.
-You might find balls, benches, swings, and slides in a pediatric therapy gym.
+You might find balls, benches, swings, slides, and sometimes even interactive video games in a pediatric therapy gym.
 Kids can have some fun during these therapy sessions, though it can be a lot of hard work to make muscles stronger and learn to do new things.